farmera/sare_grant/study_methods.md

 * __Are in-season models predictive of sugarcane yield potential, based on time-series analysis of the acquired imagery?__

 Early in the project we experimented with various capture systems and suspension methods using kites and balloons.
-The central challenge facing any aerial photography system - based on wind power alone - is variability in the control of the height and nadir positioning of the cameras.
+The central challenge of an aerial system based on wind power alone is variability in the control of the height and nadir positioning of the cameras.
 Wind also impacts the performance of balloons during flight.
-Additional factors are payload weight and total flight time.
+Additional factors to consider are payload weight and total flight time.

 ![](img/kite_image_fastie_lut.png)